 - incidental music (live or recorded)

-This document will help licensees and those applying for licenses on the management of noise and other public nuisance issues from their premises.
+Our guidance document below will help licensees and those applying for licenses on the management of noise and other public nuisance issues from their premises.
 All licensees should use it to help prevent noise problems from their premises.

 It is also intended to provide guidance on best practice for preventing nuisance in general from similar premises other than licensed ones.